ardani/slim-common/readme.md

 products, I'm dreaming about SaaS.
 Afterall, I've been writing code for the Web a long time.

 When I first picked up PHP it was because it was free and Microsoft wasn't.
-Later, when PHP became the focus of my development, it was because PHP was far easier for building and and testing iteratively than Java.
+Later, when PHP became the focus of my development, it was because PHP was far easier than Java for building iteratively and testing.

-And that was before I discovered CodeIgniter, WordPress, and countless other amazing open source projects and communities, all of them born of this wonderful and sometimes frustrating language we call PHP.
+That was before I discovered CodeIgniter, WordPress, and countless other amazing open source projects and communities.
+All of them were born of this wonderful and sometimes frustrating language we call PHP.
+I was hooked.

 Sometime last year I discovered [Slim Framework](http://slimframework.com), and I felt emboldened by its simplicity.
 Not long after that I discovered [Paris and Idiorm](http://j4mie.github.io/idiormandparis/),